karrawlinson/connect5/README.md

         https://github.com/karrawlinson/connect5/blob/master/connect5/src/main/java/com/genesys/connect5/service/GameService.java
     * Swagger docs should be available at http://localhost:8080/swagger-ui.html
     * The server can be run from the connect5 folder using: gradlew bootRun
+    * ALternatively a pre-built jar has been included in build/libs and can be run using: java -jar connect5-0.0.1-SNAPSHOT.jar
 - client: client to connect to the connect5 server
     * The following 2 files contain the majority of the client code: https://github.com/karrawlinson/connect5/blob/master/client/src/main/java/com/genesys/connect5/client/ClientApplication.java https://github.com/karrawlinson/connect5/blob/master/client/src/main/java/com/genesys/connect5/client/Connect5Service.java
     * Each client can be run from the client folder using: gradlew bootRun
+    * ALternatively a pre-built jar has been included in build/libs and can be run using: java -jar client-0.0.1-SNAPSHOT.jar